-This petition is calling on the BBC Director General and the BBC Trust to reconsider plans to axe BBC Three from our television screens in January, and the 50pc budget cuts to programming for the BBC3 audience which will hit popular shows.
+This petition is calling on the BBC Director General and the BBC Trust to reconsider plans to axe BBC Three from our television screens by February, and the 50pc budget cuts to programming for the BBC3 audience which will hit popular shows.

 My name is Jono, and I am passionate about the BBC.
 Like thousands of others, I am a big fan of the hit shows that BBC Three has produced and I have grown up watching them for the last 11 years.
 After hearing the Director General Lord Hall was proposing closing BBC Three on TV I set up this petition.
 Scrapping the TV channel, halving the budget for an online service, and respending it on older audiences would be a big mistake.
 The BBC needs to cater for all ages, and with the average age of BBC1, 2, and 4 at 60 these proposals will only make the corporation older, whiter, and more middle class as audiences flock elsewhere.